 Áine Ní Laoghaire

 Áine most recently appeared in it’s getting harder and harder for me (Alice Malseed/Sarah Baxter) at The Mac in Belfast.
 She also appeared in Neon Western from Conflicted Theatre at Cork Midsummer Festival and Dublin Fringe Festival.
 She has appeared in numerous theatre productions of late.
 She starred in The Abbey Theatre’s one women show Mise, Mollser based on Sean O’Casey’s The Plough and The Stars.
-Other roles include Rebecca in Frank McGuinness’s Factory Girls for The Everyman Theatre, and Zoe in Zoe’s Play at The Ark.
+Other roles include Rebecca in Frank McGuinness’s Factory Girls for The Everyman Theatre and Zoe in Zoe’s Play at The Ark.

 As a dancer/performer Áine has collaborated with Amanda Coogan on her RHA show I’ll Sing You A Song From Around The Town, dancer Meagan O’Shea (International Associate Artist, Dance House) and visual artist Ella De Búrca, most notably in Exercises for Seeing Stars #3 at the Vienna Art Fair.